zuplo/docs/docs/articles/gke-with-upstream-auth-policy.md

 Using this system means that you can uniquely identify requests that come from Zuplo as a their own identity.
-This means all request logs can be identified by their source - i.e. your Zuplo Gateway, another system also using a GCP Service account, a developer testing an internal system, etc.
+This means all request logs can be identified by their source - for example your Zuplo Gateway, another system also using a GCP Service account, a developer testing an internal system, etc.

 :::tip{title="Multiple Service Account"}

-While not normally needed, it is possible to configure multiple Upstream GCP Service Auth Inbound policies in order to provide fine-grain authorization to your internal resources by Service Account.
+While not normally needed, it's possible to configure multiple Upstream GCP Service Auth Inbound policies in order to provide fine-grain authorization to your internal resources by Service Account.
 For example, if you had two Zuplo projects - one for external users and one for internal users - each could use